KruskalLin/WebTemplate/README.md

 # WebTemplate
-A monolith web application template built with Vue and Spring Boot. working on it now...
+A distributed web application template built with Vue and Spring Boot. working on it now...

 ### Frontend